GDPR Compliance Solutions

 The GDPR obliges organizations to process users’ personal data lawfully, fairly, and transparently.
 To accomplish this aim, the GDPR implements the following measures:

-One-stop-shop principle.
+The one-stop-shop principle.
 The GDPR unifies the handling of all matters regarding personal data across the EU.
 Thus, data subjects can file complaints in their country of residence even if their data was processed by a company based in another EU country or outside the EU.

 - access their personal data